 I hate to break it to you, Internet, but that blurry, one-minute video clip showing a couple of credulous dudes freaking out after seeing a mermaid slither off a rock into the deep blue sea is 100% fake, as are other "mermaid" videos circulating via social media these past few days.

 The CGI-enhanced scene is from Animal Planet's new pseudo-documentary, Mermaids: The New Evidence, which premiered on Sunday.
-It's a sequel to last year's equally bogus Mermaids: The Body Found, which confused so many viewers with its false claims and fake footage that the National Oceanic and Atmospheric Administration had to issue a statement saying that in fact no evidence of aquatic humanoids has ever been found.
+It's a sequel to last year's equally bogus Mermaids: The Body Found, which confused so many viewers with its false claims and fake footage that the National Oceanic and Atmospheric Administration had to issue a statement saying that no real evidence of aquatic humanoids has ever been found.

-The filmmakers have coyly avoided copping to outright fakery, though executive producer Charlie Foley has admitted that the so-called "NOAA scientists" seen in interview footage are just actors.
+So far, the filmmakers have coyly avoided copping to outright fakery, though executive producer Charlie Foley has admitted that the so-called "NOAA scientists" seen in interview footage are just actors.

 As P.T.
 Barnum discovered over 150 years ago, fake mermaids sell.
-It remains true today.

 Read more about it: